 ABSTRACT

 Gerbera (Gerbera jamesonii Bolus ex.
-Hooker F) includes the family Asteraceae, is an enormous and extremely profitable cut flower, which is grown in a wide range of environmental conditions in globally.
-The fungal pathogen was identified as Alternaria alternata (Fr.)
-Keissler on basis of symptomatology, morpho-cultural and molecular features.
-Pathogenicity test was conducted and confirmed the Koch’s postulates.
+Hooker F) includes the family Asteraceae, is an enormous and extremely profitable cut flower, which is grown in a wide range of environmental conditions globally..
 Based on in vitro studies the highest percentage of mycelial growth inhibition was seen in Allium sativum (10% conc.) and T. harzianum (86.66% and 81.38%), respectively.
 Concurrently, Hexaconazole (0.1%) showed a maximum mycelial growth inhibition of 100.00% against A. alternata.
 The in vivo field experiments were conducted for one season at Horticulture experimental farm, AAU, Jorhat-13 in the year 2022 and Hexaconazole (0.1%) were recorded lowest disease incidence (16.52%) and per cent disease severity (11.76%) with highest per cent disease reduction (79.43% and 85.59%) of leaf spot caused by A. alternata.
 When gerbera was treated with T. harzianum [Org-Trichojal (@ 5ml/l)], the yield-attributing traits and growth parameters gradually enhanced.

-Key words: Gerbera, symptomatology, Alternaria alternata, Hexaconazole, Org-Trichojal
+Key words: Gerbera, , Alternaria alternata, Hexaconazole, Org-Trichojal

 1. INTRODUCTION

 Floriculture represents the most rapidly expanding sector in the North Eastern Region, including Assam, due to its diverse topography, altitude, favorable agro-climatic conditions, and fertile soil, which facilitate year-round production of tropical, sub-tropical, and temperate flowers [1].
 Assam ranks top with 7.13 thousand tons of production, accounting for 3.99% of overall production in India [2].
-Gerbera a popular commercial cut flower, is a member of the Asteraceae family and belongs order Asterales.
+Gerbera a popular commercial cut flower, is a member of the Asteraceae family and belongs to order Asterales.
 It is grown all over the world in a variety of climates.
 Its graceful beauty, hardiness, ability to withstand transit, and long shelf life make it a popular choice for cut flowers and attractive potted plants on the international market.
 It also has good export potential [3].

-Gerbera is susceptible to numerous fungal diseases, with Alternaria leaf sport, stemming from Alternaria alternata, being the most destructive diseases.
+Gerbera is susceptible to numerous fungal diseases, with Alternaria leaf spot, stemming from Alternaria alternata, being the most destructive disease.
 It affects all gerbera varieties of both open and protected environments and affects both the quantity and quality of flowers [4].
 In general, using chemicals to control disease is more commercially viable; but, using chemicals continuously and carelessly poses major risks to both human and the environment.
 Bio-agents are becoming increasingly important in plant disease control techniques because of growing awareness of the dangers associated with chemical pesticides and the adoption of alternative bio-approaches, such as the usage of plant extract and beneficial biocontrol agents [5].
 The current study aims to isolate and characterize the most serious fungal pathogen Alternaria alternata associated with gerbera, as well as assess the effectiveness of various botanicals, bioagents, and chemicals against the pathogen both in vitro and in vivo.
 This is because Alternaria leaf spot is so common and there is not enough information about it.

 2. MATERIALS AND METHODS